 The biggest and most notable amount of damage caused to plants by snow is breakage.
 It is the weight of snow sitting on a branch or branchlets that cause them to break.
 Branches are only used to carrying leaves not the weight of snow.

-this winter many, many trees have been damaged by branches laden with snow and then breaking under the strain.
-Canterbury
+Throughout Canterbury many, many trees have been damaged by branches laden with snow and then breaking under the strain.

 To prevent the loss of branches the best thing to do is to remove the snow.
 This can be done by shaking smaller trees and shrubs to get the snow to fall off.